Get the right travel insurance for Brazil with theidol.com

 UK citizens won’t need a visa to travel to Brazil, but you’ll need a passport valid for at least six months and a return ticket.
 You might be asked if you can fund your trip when you arrive, so have proof of disposable cash

 Despite the high crime levels, most visits are trouble free, but credit card crime and cloning are common.
-Read the Foreign and Commonwealth Office’s (FCO) guide to safety and security in Brazil before you travel
+Read the Foreign, Commonwealth and Development Office (FCDO) guide to safety and security in Brazil before you travel

 Car-jackings do happen, particularly on major roads and in tunnels.
 If you’re hiring a car keep the doors locked and windows closed and take particular care at traffic lights